Thlaspi perfoliatum, Cotswold Penny-cress

 What is it?

 This species has declined dramatically with changes in modern farming.
 It is an autumn-germinating annual so autumn ploughing wipes out newly germinated plants and if that doesn’t then herbicides will.
 It now has Schedule 8 protection and is more commonly associated with quarries than arable sites.
 Of the four extant sites in Oxfordshire one is a quarry, and it is here that the plant is doing best, numbers being consistently high.
 The other sites include a road verge, an arable verge, and land at the top of a railway cutting.
 All the landowners are aware of the plant’s existence and are sympathetic to its needs.

 Maintenance of a suitable habitat is necessary as bare ground is required for germination and the plant seems to be a poor competitor.

-If you would like to help in this work, or take part in the monitoring of the species see the Rare Plants Group events programme.
+If you would like to help in this work, or take part in the monitoring of the species see the Oxfordshire Flora Group events programme.